 Mike has spent ten years as an award-winning daily newspaper reporter and editor, a career highlighted by the receipt of first place in the United States in the William Allen White opinion writing competition.
 He has also worked for more than twenty years as a freelance writer and a high school and college writing and literature instructor.
 He has published more than 10,000 newspaper and magazine articles and six books, including the first novel ever published about the University of Iowa’s Nile Kinnick (2006).
 Mike holds an MA and a BA from the University of Iowa and is married to the former Mary Guernsey of Waterloo, who is also an Iowa grad.
 Their son, Matt, works as a sound editor for an Academy Award-winning studio in Hollywood.
 Mike and Mary have taught in American international schools in South Africa, the United Arab Emirates, Ukraine, Venezuela, and Saudi Arabia, traveling nearly one million miles, visiting more than thirty countries, and working with students from more than seventy nations.
 And they have worked with Habitat for Humanity in India, Hungary, and the Philippines.

 Sara was born in Minnesota.
-She completed an MFA in Comparative Literature–Literary Translation at the University of Iowa in 2010 where studied as an Iowa Arts Fellow.
-While at Iowa she co-edited eXchanges Journal of Literary Translation and she is one of the founding editors of Anomalous Press.
+She completed an MFA in Comparative Literature–Literary Translation at the University of Iowa in 2010 where she studied as an Iowa Arts Fellow.
+While at Iowa, she co-edited eXchanges Journal of Literary Translation and is one of the founding editors of Anomalous Press.
 She lives in Seville, Spain with her husband and young son.

 Ernesto has over twelve years of experience working with writers as an editor, teacher, and coach.
 Many of the writers with whom he has worked have gone on to publish their work at major houses like Knopf, Harper Collins, and Norton.
 He is the author of three novels—The Lazarus Rumba, The Second Death of Única Aveyano, and the forthcoming Sacrificio—has translated four Latin American novels from Spanish, and has received fellowships from the New York Foundation for the Arts and the John Simon Guggenheim Memorial Foundation.
 He is currently an assistant professor of fiction at Brooklyn College and has taught at Sarah Lawrence College and City College of New York.